 Frank Auerbach creates a cathedral of perception and then invites his viewers to do the same in this presentation of his life work at the Tate.

-Visitors around the gallery are hanging on for dear life as they struggle to pin down the sliding and careening swirls of paint into some sort of fixed reality: “Oh, yes, now I see it!..”, recognising something for a moment that then slips away.
-Auerbach is a philosopher akin to Heisenberg as he forces us to question our own sense of certainty, not only as we perceive it in the visible world but also in our thinking.
+Visitors around the gallery are hanging on for dear life as they struggle to pin down the sliding and careening swirls of paint into some sort of fixed reality: “Oh, yes, now I see it!..”, is heard as we recognise something for a moment – that then slips away.
+Auerbach is a philosopher akin to Heisenberg as he forces us to question our own sense of certainty, not only as we perceive it in the visible world, but also in our thinking.
 These paintings also force us to think and to feel, reminding us that these are not mutually exclusive activities.

-In the hallowed space of the Tate everyone looks up from the grid for a moment, and is surprised because Auerbach’s paintings celebrate the constancy of that familiar view, recalling your own view as you step outside your door in the morning.
-This is not a mood, some invented aura suffusing the work, rather the feeling of something that permeates the ground we stand upon.
+In the hallowed space of the Tate everyone looks up from the grid for a moment, and is surprised because Auerbach’s paintings celebrate the constancy of that familiar view, recalling one’s own view as one steps outside the door in the morning.
+This is not a mood, some invented aura suffusing the work; rather, the feeling of something that permeates the ground we stand upon.
 There is something redemptive in this experience that floods the senses, opens the mind and the heart; something glorious and intangible, a reminder of what Wallace Stevens called “the precious portents of our own powers”.
 Auerbach reminds us that we need to take care how we use these powers.
-As the viewer struggles to ground their views, opinions and perceptions in certainty, and we are advised on the nearby Pimlico tube “to mind the gap”, Auerbach reminds us of the fickleness of our certainties and the whimsicality of fate.
-He heightens our awareness of life and death, mortality, climate change, war, the ever present march of time.
+As the viewer struggles to ground her views, opinions and perceptions in certainty, and is advised on the nearby Pimlico tube to ‘mind the gap’, Auerbach reminds us of the fickleness of our certainties and the whimsicality of fate.
+He heightens our awareness of life and death, mortality, climate change, war – the ever present march of time.

-In Painting and Alchemy James Elkins writes about the psychological pull of the brush stroke; Auerbach pulls us about the room.
-While Richard Diebenkorn, whose 2015 show at the Royal Academy bears comparison, often works back across his canvases, quietening and battening down his strokes into broad expanses, thus imparting elegance to his compositions while keeping the surface alive, Auerbach’s surface is continually moving, yet arrives at the quiet grandeur of which he speaks – making him a worthy compatriot of Rembrandt in the 2013 exhibition ‘Rembrandt-Auerbach: Raw Truth’, which twinned the two artists’ work in the Rijks Museum collection.
+In Painting and Alchemy James Elkins writes about the psychological pull of the brush stroke: Auerbach pulls us about the room.
+While Richard Diebenkorn, whose 2015 show at the Royal Academy bears comparison, often works back across his canvases, quietening and battening down his strokes into broad expanses, thus imparting elegance to his compositions while keeping the surface alive, Auerbach’s surface is continually moving, yet arrives at the quiet grandeur of which he speaks – making him a worthy compatriot of Rembrandt (as he was in the 2013 exhibition ‘Rembrandt-Auerbach: Raw Truth’, which twinned the two artists’ work in the Rijks Museum).

 In Auerbach’s works there is the space of landscape, the perspectival pull of the drawn line as it leads one in, only to confound with an edge of painted blocks, almost decorative in their flatness.
 Things happening on the edge of the composition continually remind us of the flatness of what we are looking at.
-Later, prompted by Auerbach speaking about Sickert in Jake’s film, I go in search of his work.
-Sure enough, Sickert like Auerbach doesn’t pin down a reality, but rather evokes a feeling.
-Like Sickert’s, an Auerbach painting is “a page torn from the book of life”.
+Later, prompted by Auerbach speaking about Sickert in the ‘Jake’ film, I go in search of his work.
+Sure enough, Sickert like Auerbach doesn’t pin down a reality, but rather evokes a feeling, creating paintings that are pages ‘torn from the book of life’.

-For Auerbach, again like Monet, there is weather outside the studio and a weather within the studio.
-Auerbach is a colourist of the found palette, oil and occasionally acrylic colours run about in one another.
-‘Summer Haze’ is a feast of dissolving pinks and ochres, while ‘Summer Heat’ contrasts in its strident use of inky blue blacks and bold primaries; a surprising take on an English summer.
+For Auerbach, again like Monet, there is weather outside the studio and weather within the studio.
+Auerbach is a colourist of the found palette – oil and occasionally acrylic colours run about inside one another.
+‘Summer Haze’ is a feast of dissolving pinks and ochres, while ‘Summer Heat’ contrasts in its strident use of inky blue blacks and bold primaries – a surprising take on an English summer.
 These paintings also speak of the solitude and even loneliness of the painter’s days, spent in overalls in a quiet room pushing paint around.
-A darker work wintry in palette makes me wonder on the painter’s disposition at the time: isn’t every painting after all a self portrait?
+A wintry darker work in palette makes me wonder on the painter’s disposition at the time: isn’t every painting after all a self portrait?

 After the thoughts, the reverie, the push and pull into buildings, across streets, jostling past people barely there, the this way and that of walking a busy London street, the dragons that emerge in our imaginations, suddenly we are landed back in the squish and scrape of the paint.